 Satsang includes a talk from Guruji and darshan which is a chance to meet him and Devi Ma in person.
 Darshan is translated as ‘to be seen by’ and is a moment of contact with the Guru, which is really a moment of contact with our own Self.
 There is also meditation and chanting, an uplifting yogic practice to still the mind and open the heart.
+Due to the current coronavirus restrictions satsang is only available online.

 In Shiva Process Self-inquiry, a meditation technique created by Guruji, we use a series of questions to invoke the profound wisdom of the inner Self.
 We look directly at inner blocks and tension that cause us distress and separate us from peace, happiness and insight.
 Once seen and acknowledged, and with the guidance of an experience Shiva Process facilitator, you can learn how to undo them and find the upward shift.
 If it is your first time attending Shiva Process, please call to book.